Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 Figure \ref{fig:quasars-impactparameter} (bottom panel) compares the EW obtained for our sample, MAGIICAT (with typical $z\sim0.4$), and stacks of $z\sim2$ galaxy-galaxy pairs from \citet{steidel2010}.
 The galaxy-galaxy pairs are a useful comparison since they probe the cross-sectional area of a background galaxy, similar to down-the-barrel spectra.
 The galaxies from \citet{steidel2010} have similar stellar mass and SFR as our sample, and those from MAGIICAT have similar stellar mass \citep{magiicatVirialmass}.
 Our $z\sim2$ sample at $b\simeq0$ kpc spans EW~$=1$--5~\AA, whereas MAGIICAT probes larger impact parameters and has a median EW of 0.43~\AA.
 The width of absorption drops by orders of magnitude as $b$ increases away from the galaxy.
 Extrapolating the trend line obtained from \citet{NielsonMagiicatFitVals} for MAGIICAT ($EW \propto 10^{-0.015 b}$) to lower impact parameters provides a good match to our sample average.
 This result is complimented by the galaxy-galaxy pairs which also show low ion EW decreasing similarly at higher impact parameters.
 We can see that the galaxy-pair trend line obtained for \ion{C}{2} 1334 is a better match to the MAGIICAT sample, whereas \ion{Si}{2} 1526 falls below this trend line.
 This may be due to lower optical depth of \ion{Si}{2} 1526 compared to both \ion{C}{2} 1334 and \ion{Mg}{2} 2796.

 Looking at the maximum EW obtained in the quasars, one can find some values which seem to have comparable EW to the high-z sample.
 These may be associated with orientation effects where the quasar sightline probes near the minor axis where we would expect outflows, or if the sightline incidentally passes through a fast moving cloud of gas.
-The background galaxy samples are likely to show smaller scatter because of the greater cross-sectional area probed, as found in arc tomography studies \citep{kris2021,lopez-nature}.
+The background galaxy samples are likely to show smaller scatter because of the greater cross-sectional area probed.
+For our sample, the effective area varies for each source and is typically of order half the total cross-section of the galaxy (based on spectroscopic slit placement), or several square kpc (and $\gtrsim 1$~kpc$^2$ in all cases).
+Arc tomography studies probing $\sim$kpc$^2$ regions have indeed found smaller scatter than observed toward quasar sightlines \citep{kris2021,lopez-nature}.

 In summary, we find that the absorption width (EW and $\Delta v_{90}$) values obtained in this work at $b\approx0$ are higher than those typically observed in quasar sightlines at larger impact parameter.
 However, extrapolating the trend in quasar absorption ($EW \propto 10^{-0.015 b}$) to lower impact parameters offers reasonable agreement.
 We find similar agreement with measurements from galaxy-galaxy pairs at $z\sim2$, suggesting a smooth decrease in absorption equivalent width with impact parameter with little redshift dependence.
 This indicates that the large EW and $\Delta v_{90}$ in our down-the-barrel spectra arises from gas at small distances ($\lesssim10$~kpc) from the host galaxy.
+Spatially resolved emission line studies mapping \ion{Fe}{2}* and \ion{Mg}{2} in one of the lensed galaxies in this work \citep[RCSGA0327-G;][]{Shaban_2022} and other star-forming galaxies \citep[e.g.,][]{Finley_2017,Burchett_2021} find similar spatial extent, further supporting a relatively small distance for the gas associated with down-the-barrel absorption.